-ACER (Agency for the Cooperation of Energy Regulators) was established by virtue of EC Regulation 713/2009 to assist and co-ordinate the work of national energy regulatory authorities.
+ACER (Agency for the Cooperation of Energy Regulators) was established to assist and co-ordinate the work of national energy regulatory authorities.
 ACER is based in the Slovenian capital of Ljubljana.
+ACER's actions are regulated in the European parliament's and council's redrafted decree (EU) 2019/942 regarding the establishment of European Union's energy sector's regulation official's agency for cooperation.

 - drawing up of framework guidelines concerning electricity and gas networks, on the basis of which guidelines ENTSO-E and ENTSO-G, the co-operation organisations for the owners of transmission networks, prepare binding network codes